NorthernMan54/homebridge-alexa/README.md

     <img src="https://cl.ly/99e68ac49cef/Logo2x.png" height="200">
 </p>

 Enable Amazon Alexa access to you homebridge controlled devices and accessories.
 Full support for all Amazon Alexa devices, including the echo 2nd Generation and software based solutions.
-Uses an Amazon smart home skill based approach for integration between HomeBridge and Amazon Alexa.  ( I have stopped using my previous version based on a custom version of HomeBridge, as Amazon is no longer supporting the integration interface I was using on newer Alexa devices, like the Echo 2nd generation. )
+Uses an Amazon smart home skill based approach for integration between HomeBridge and Amazon Alexa.

 Country availability - The plugin is available in these countries, English (AU), German (DE), English (CA), English (US), French (FR), English (UK).

-In the near future I will be adding Italian (IT), English (IN), Spanish (ES), Japanese (JP), and Spanish (MX).  ~~If you want early access, contact me thru slack, and I can add yourself to the BETA test.~~
+Currently in beta/certification - Italian (IT), English (IN), Spanish (ES), Japanese (JP), and Spanish (MX).

 **Nov 2 - I have just submitted the skill for certification in Italian (IT), English (IN),  Spanish (ES), Japanese (JP), and Spanish (MX).
 This should take 5-7 days, fingers crossed.**